21 min read

 3. What interests you the most about this job?

-For employers: This question probes the candidate’s understanding of the role and their level of enthusiasm for it.
+For employers: Probe the candidate’s understanding of the role.

 Example answer: “I’m excited about the opportunity to work in a creative kitchen where innovation is encouraged.
 I’m particularly interested in learning new techniques and contributing my ideas to the menu.”